 These operations take some time, but after transferring data, you can freely delete photos and videos to clear storage on an iPad.

 In case, you want to remove large photos and videos that you don’t need anymore to clear your iPad storage, there are two ways of doing that.
 You can look through the Photo Library and reminisce about each photo and video for a while, and finally delete them.
-Or, use an application called Phone Cleaner, that can quickly scan the camera roll and find the largest photos and videos on your iPad and similar photos.
+Or, use an application called Phone Cleaner for Media Files, that can quickly scan the camera roll and find the largest photos and videos on your iPad and similar photos.
 Complete these simple steps to clear iPad storage with this iPad cleaner:

-- Launch Phone Cleaner on your iPad.
+- Launch the iOS cleaner on your iPad.

 - Go to the “Biggest” section.
 Swipe the files and preview them.
 Swipe Down to move files to Trash.
 Or tap on Gallery, so the biggest videos appear first, and scroll down to skim the biggest photos.
 Select files you want to delete and tap on Remove Selected to confirm removal.

 If you notice that some applications on your iPad are starting to perform slowly, or that your iPad storage is full, don’t hurry up to buy a new device.
 You can free up space on your iPad to increase its’ performance and it will continue to keep serving you.
 Furthermore, it will give you an opportunity to create a new photo album, download new apps and browse information as quickly as possible.
 For this, clear your browser cache, delete useless applications, refresh apps that consume large amounts of storage space, and also remove old and large media files.
 You can skim your Photo Library and get rid of old and large photos and videos manually, or use a smart storage space cleaner, like the Phone Cleaner app.
 This free application takes up 19.8MB only.
 It scans your camera roll and finds the largest files automatically.
 So, you can get rid of them in just four taps in under a minute.
-Phone Cleaner is worth trying because it’s handy and saves you time.
+Phone Cleaner for Media Files worth trying because it’s handy and saves you time.